blaizerlahman/enroll-alert/README.md

 EnrollAlert is inspired by [Madgrades](https://madgrades.com/) and strives to make the course enrollment process easier and stress-free for UW-Madison students.

 As of November 2025, a large refactor has been implemented which moved EnrollAlert onto using a private API.
-Because of this, the current backend implementation is not available publicly.
+Because of this the current backend implementation is not available publicly.
 To see the previous backend version, refer to the instructions in **Local Development** and also check out the [deprecated README](deprecated-README.md) for a nice architectural diagram of it.

 ## Features
 * **Real-time seat tracking**: Scrapes UW-Madison's Course Search & Enroll API on a configurable schedule and dynamically updates the course database.